 What can an employer commit to in a responsible recruitment policy?

-The case of Tesco all relevant parties are held accountable in the process.
-Specific contractual clauses can reinforce the employer's commitment to respect and comply with the responsible recruitment policy.
+The case of Tesco

 Tesco Group is publicly committed to ensuring recruitment fees are not paid by workers, in order to avoid risks of forced labour, and ensure wages are above the legal minimum and in line with the Ethical Trading Initiative (ETI) Base Code.